What You Need to Know About Counter and Rental Clerk

 What Kind of Counter & Rental Clerk Job Opportunities Are There?

-In 2016, there was an estimated number of 458,200 jobs in the United States for Counter and Rental Clerk.
+There were about 458,200 jobs for Counter and Rental Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
-There will be an estimated 61,800 positions for Counter & Rental Clerk per year.
+Due to new job openings and attrition, there will be an average of 61,800 job openings in this field each year.

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.